apache/airflow/docs/apache-airflow/concepts/dynamic-task-mapping.rst

 Task-generated Mapping
 ======================

 Up until now the examples we've shown could all be achieved with a ``for`` loop in the DAG file, but the real power of dynamic task mapping comes from being able to have a task generate the list to iterate over.
-For example:

 .. code-block:: python